1 April 2021

 Since there is no Bluetooth or wired option on most Sonos speakers, this means you need to be aware that unlike a traditional wired home audio setup, bear in mind that a Sonos system may only have a finite period of update support.
 That means you shouldn't expect it to last as long as a traditional, non-smart hi-fi system.

-Are other wireless and Bluetooth speaker brands worth considering as well?
+Other wireless and Bluetooth speaker brands worth considering

 Bose and Sonos aren’t the only top wireless and Bluetooth speaker brands in our testing.
-Home multi-room speaker rivals include Samsung, Sony and B&O, while there are also the popular portable Bluetooth speaker brands Ultimate Ears and JBL.
+Home multi-room speaker rivals include,